Lerer Hippeau raises a new $122M fund, plus $60M for follow-on investments

 “There’s a huge pipeline in New York of companies that have been valued in the hundreds of millions and in some cases billions of dollars — a lot of them are our companies, but not always,” Hippeau said.
 “That’s where the strength of New York is going to come from in the short term, all of these companies really popping to the surface and adding a few billion dollars of value, one at a time.”

 The firm announced its first follow-on fund last year.
-At the time, Hippeau said it had only raised $28 million so that the two funds could be “synced up,” which is what’s happening now.
+At the time, Hippeau said it had only raised $28 million so that it could be “synced up” with the main fund, which is what’s happening now.

 The first Select Fund was used to make follow-on investments in companies that Lerer Hippeau had already backed at the seed stage, like Allbirds and Casper.
 That will continue with the new fund, but Hippeau said it could also be used for Series A investments in startups that the firm didn’t back initially, and which might now seem like missed opportunities.